gingerbeardman/gingerbeardman.github.io/_posts/2022-05-20-bender-for-playdate.md

 ## Download

-Bender for Playdate is [available now on itch.io as pay-what-you-want](https://gingerbeardman.itch.io/bender-for-playdate).
+Bender for Playdate is [available now on itch.io](https://gingerbeardman.itch.io/bender-for-playdate).

 Have fun!